Exmoor Steam Railway

 The Exmoor Steam Railway is a narrow gauge steam railway and locomotive manufacturer, located at Bratton Fleming in North Devon.

 gauge

 The railway was built by the Stirland family and first opened as a tourist attraction in August 1990.
 At this time the railway ran in a circuit from the main station at Exmoor Central, trains descending on a large embankment before climbing back up through a spiral tunnel.
 In 1996 a new station was opened at Cape of Good Hope, which changed the line to an "end-to-end" layout.
 At the end of the 2001 season, the decision was taken to close the railway to the public and concentrate on building new steam locomotives and associated equipment.
 The railway remains in full working order, and work started in the winter 2008/9 on extending the railway.
-By mid-2010 an additional 1/2 mi of track had been brought into use, with a very steep ascending and descending ruling gradients of 1 in 28.
+By mid-2010 an additional 1/2 mi of track had been brought into use, with a very steep ascending and descending ruling gradient of 1 in 28.